abryan1811/MelodyNest/README.md

 - 5 star system where users can give a rating to the piece they review.
 - Sort feature to select reviews by piece order
+- Questions users ask will be updated by admin with a future update where the admin can add new questions and answers to the help page.

+- On the help page there is an email address for admin@melodynest.com.
+This is not a real email address as this is just a demo website for a Code Institute project.
+A future feature would be to add the chance for users to email a real address.
+The most likely update will be a contact page where users can send an email directly on the website that new users will be able to access as well as logged in users.

 ##### Back to [top](#table-of-contents)